Cloud seeding: Iran

 In 1946, the Iranian government tried to fertilize Iran's clouds with the help of Americans, but it was unsuccessful.
-Then in 1947, in Article 19 of the Law on Water and its Nationalization, the then Ministry of Water and Electricity was obliged to provide the water needed by the country in various ways, including cloud fertilization.
-Accordingly, the Ministry of Energy between 1953 and 1957, in cooperation with a Canadian company and using aircraft and silver iodide compound fertilized the clouds that were over the Karaj and Jajrud dam area.
+Then in 1947, in Article 19 of the Law on Water and its Nationalisation, the then Ministry of Water and Electricity was obliged to provide the water needed by the country in various ways, including cloud fertilization.
+Accordingly, the Ministry of Energy between 1953 and 1957, in cooperation with a Canadian company and using aircraft and silver iodide compound fertilised the clouds that were over the Karaj and Jajrud dam area.

-After the revolution of 1978, in the years 1989 to 1995, cloud fertilization was carried out in a scattered manner using ground generators in the heights of Shirkuh, Yazd.
+After the revolution of 1978, in the years 1989 to 1995, cloud fertilisation was carried out in a scattered manner using ground generators in the heights of Shirkuh, Yazd.
 Then, with the announcement of the Minister of Energy in February 1996, the National Center for Cloud Fertility Research and Studies was established in Yazd and officially started working in 1997.